Important Motorcycle, Bicycle Riding Safety Tips

 - Headlights are important.
-Hopefully you already know to use your headlights at night, but did you know that they should be used during the day too?
+Hopefully, you use your headlights at night, but did you know that they should be used during the day too?
 They can help cars in front of you see you sooner and prevent oncoming traffic from not seeing you at all.

 - Be Bright.
 Wearing brightly colored clothing and/or clothing that is reflective can go a long way towards helping those around you see you.

 - Your horn is an asset.
 It can help you communicate with drivers around you, so don’t be afraid to use it if you need to.

 - Shield yourself.
 Always, always, always wear a helmet.
 If your helmet does not have a visor, you need to be wearing eye protection too.
 Also, be sure to wear thick, protective clothing such as long-sleeved pants and shirts, above-the-ankle boots, and riding gloves.
 There are few things more important than protecting your head, face, and body.

 - Follow the pack.
 But not too closely.
 Watching the vehicles in front of you can help you react to bad situations more quickly, but if you don’t leave adequate following distance you are not going to be able to react quickly enough.

 - Fatigued driving is dangerous.
-Not only are you putting yourself at risk, you could be risking others’ lives as well.
-Never ride if you’re too tired or if you’re under the influence of drugs or alcohol.
+Not only are you putting yourself at risk, but you could also be risking others’ lives.
+Never ride if you’re tired.

 - Rules aren’t for losers.
 They’re for responsible people who realize that things like speed limits and traffic laws are in place to protect the general public, motorists and pedestrians alike, from harm.
 Follow all the rules and obey every traffic signal at all times for optimal safety.